Help us have another great event

 The Manhattan Beach Grand Prix has earned a

 well deserved reputation as one of the finest bike races in the USA.
-Now in its 55th year, the race is steeped in tradition, history, and even a little folklore.
+The race is steeped in tradition, history, and even a little folklore.

 We are fortunate to have a great course at a beautiful location.
 The City of

 Manhattan Beach has been extremely supportive.
 The thing that really

 distinguishes this event above the others is the volunteer efforts of the South Bay Wheelmen, their friends, and fellow cycling supporters.

 Year after year, we have over 150 SBW members and friends